Oktoberfest tent guide

 Website: www.hb-festzelt.de

-the Armbrustschützen-Festhalle
+The Armbrustschützen-Festhalle

 The Armbrustschützen-Festhalle.